Siddharthkathuroju/Social-Media-Blog/README.md

-This is a Social Media Blog website.
+This is a Social Media Blog website!
-This is the front end part of a deepfake detecting model.
+## Interactive webpage
+## Practice